 Sin invites judgement

-The exiles who were together with Ezekiel in Babylon were hoping they could return soon to Jerusalem.
+The exiles who were in Babylon with Ezekiel were hoping they could return soon to Jerusalem.
 They did not take seriously the fact that sin invites judgement (4:1-5:17).
-Then, came the terrible news that Jerusalem had fallen (33:21).
-Against Jeremiah’s advice, King Zedekiah had rebelled against Nebuchadnezzar.
+Then came the terrible news that Jerusalem had fallen (33:21).
+Ignoring the advice of the prophet Jeremiah, King Zedekiah had rebelled against Nebuchadnezzar.
 As a consequence his army had completely destroyed Jerusalem and the temple.
 God is serious about sin and God will use whomever He chooses to bring about judgement.
 This is a lesson well worth learning.

 Turn from evil